-- Disconnect power for water pump. - Open hot the water tap in the bathroom and kitchen. - Open safety/drain valve: Move the lever to vertical position f.
+- Disconnect power f - Disconnect power for water pump.
+Open hot the water tap in the bathroom and kitchen. - Open safety/drain valve: Move the lever to vertical position f.

 The water heater is now drained directly to the outside via the safety/drain valve.
 Check that the water contents have been completely drained (10 litres).